awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/deploy_dashboards.md

    2. If you did *not* use the CFN automated CUR setup process above and have just one CUR you setup manually then **CURBucketPath** needs to be the s3 path to the folder in your CUR bucket where the year folders are.
 For example `s3://cid-1234567890123-shared/prefix/name/name/` (double check this path, you must see /year=xxxx partitions in there)

 2. Select the Dashboards you want to install.
-We recommend deploying all three.
+We recommend deploying all three: Cost Intelligence Dashboard, CUDOS, and the KPI Dashboard.

 3. Review the configuration, click **I acknowledge that AWS CloudFormation might create IAM resources, and click Create stack**.

 4. You will see the stack will start in **CREATE_IN_PROGRESS**

 **NOTE:** This step can take up to 7 minutes.
     ------------ | -------------